 Opportunities in Travel Industry

 And when I shared with him few options that I had in mind, he explained them to me very meticulously, explaining what would be good and what may not be very viable.
 He shared his contact details and said feel free to talk whenever you are ready with your plans.
 While discussing India as a tourism destination, he said, you will see that within next ten years the face of India is going to change.
 And it will be the most preferred destination.

 And while we were discussing the culture change that we require in attending to the tourists and developing a tourism friendly atmosphere and attitude, something on the lines of Goa, this guy looked at me and said, “Anuradha, for me you are the changing face of India”.
 “A few years back I would not have thought of a lady, walking up to me, already working in a booming industry and trying to step into a sunrise industry and being a part of the change there.”
 He said it in 10-15 sentences, with a few more adjectives.
 And believe me, no one has ever described my existence so beautifully.

-The theme state of the fair was Jammu and Kashmir, and we got to hear a lot of good Urdu poetry, Qawallis, Ghazals and some Dogri and Kashmiri dances that took me back to my school days.
+The theme state of the fair was Jammu and Kashmir.
+We got to hear a lot of good Urdu poetry, Qawallis, Ghazals.
+Some Dogri and Kashmiri dances that took me back to my school days.
 All the performing artists were locals of Jammu and Kashmir.
-They were so simple that it reminded me that when we go and attend some shows it to hear or watch the core thing that the artist has to offer.
+They were so simple that it reminded me that when we go and attend some shows it is to hear or watch the core thing that the artist has to offer.
 They were simply dressed with no frills and bells attached.
 They had simple instruments, but great voices.

 Are we the new changing face of India?